 Chances are that you have already heard of retinol, retinoids, or tretinoin.
 They all are widely used in skincare and tackle many different skin concerns.

-Retinoids are a group of compounds derived from vitamin A. Retinoids is the umbrella word for all these vitamin A derivatives.
+Retinoids are a group of compounds derived from vitamin A. Retinoids is the umbrella word for all these vitamin A derivatives (like flavonoids for a class of plant polyhenols or carotenoids, the pigments that give colour to carrots, tomatoes, etc) .
 Probably best known is retinol which is widely used in skincare.
 Another famous one is tretinoin.
 Tretinoin has a popular brand name – Retin A, so much so that many people use it and mean any type of tretinoin (just like “I need to still hoover the house – vacuum the house”).

 Retinol and tretinoin are both retinoids.
 You can think of them like lemon and lime, both are types of citrus fruits.